leshawn-rice/grabaphone/README.md

 # Grabaphone is a RESTful API that accepts and responds with JSON.

-## Grabaphone will allow developers to get cellphone data that has already been sorted into categories such as:
+## Grabaphone will allow developers to get cellphone data from 5000+ devices!
- - Ease of use
- - Battery Life
+## Device data includes
- - Size
+ - Device Manufacturer
- - Price
+ - Device Name
- - Availability
+ - Device Rating
- - OS Preference
+ - Device Specifications
- - Feature preference (OLED, Refresh rate, Camera quality etc.)
- - And many more!!
+ - Device Image (Link)

-## Coming to Github by April 2021!
+## Going live by the end of February 2021!